Rogdham/pyzstd/index.rst

     **For advanced user**

     Compression levels are just numbers that map to a set of compression parameters, see this `v1.5.0 table <https://github.com/facebook/zstd/blob/v1.5.0/lib/compress/zstd_compress.c#L6149-L6254>`_ for overview.
-The parameters may be adjusted by the underlying zstd library after gathering some infomation, such as data size, using dictionary or not.
+The parameters may be adjusted by the underlying zstd library after gathering some information, such as data size, using dictionary or not.

     Setting a compression level does not set all other :ref:`compression parameters<CParameter>` to default.
 Setting this will dynamically impact the compression parameters which have not been manually set, the manually set ones will "stick".